nwkman/nwkman/README.md

 age = 15
 ```

 I speak poor English, by the way, 'cause I was born in a little city somewhere in China.
-Pointing out my grammar problems is welcomed.
+Pointing out my grammar problems is welcomed and appreciated.

 And that's all.